ptsteadman/notebook/essays/gray-man-style.md

 ---

-If the left attempts to adopt the gray man concept and use it for progressive activism, the effort may backfire.
-Some aspects of the left accelerationist project (or "l/acc") remind me of the gray man ethos.
+Some aspects of the left accelerationist project (or "l/acc") are reminiscent of the gray man ethos.
 For example, here's a quote from the "Accelerationist Manifesto":

 "The fetishisation of openness, horizontality, and inclusion of much of today's 'radical' left set the stage for ineffectiveness.
 Secrecy, verticality, and exclusion all have their place as well in effective political action (though not, of course, an exclusive one)."

-The understandable desire to move away from virtue signaling towards secret organizing and direct action can be regressive and destablising.
-It's fun to drag the dynamics of virtue signaling, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
+If the left attempts to adopt the gray man concept and use it for progressive activism, the effort may backfire.

+The understandable desire to move away from endless dialogue towards secret organizing and direct action can be regressive and destablising.
+It's fun to drag the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
 And, as noted in the previous section, chaos and disaster will most likely lead to disproportionate suffering among the people that leftists hope to help.

-Having gray projects and beliefs makes you feel important, but in the 21st century, it's a mindset more appropriate for venture capitalists and mass shooters than activists and concerned citizens.
+Having gray projects makes you feel important, but in the 21st century, is a mindset more appropriate for venture capitalists and mass shooters.

-crypto
+When activists find themselves elevating tradecraft, realpolitic, and hoarding, they should ask themselves: are we acting like a resistance group, or a group of self-interested gray men?

-It's better to de-gray and reintegrate.
+---

-anti-accelerationist
+It's sad when left-leaning people start acting like gray men.
+When libertarian survivalists attempt to appear "normal" while secretly hoarding wealth and power, they're not really being hypocrites.
+They proudly invented the gray man concept.
+And when neoliberals invest in lobbyists and secret "land in New Zealand", they're just exercising their self-appointed rights.

-Many people secretly enjoy the pleasures of the neoliberal lifestyle and don't really expect them to stop, while professing a socially-acceptable desire for revolution.
-The gray man might even  a future world that he secretly thinks will remain much like the neoliberal present.
+When leftists act like gray men, I think it's usually unconscious, the result of a split brain problem that barely rises to the level of hypocrisy.
+The disconnect between online discourse and lived experience has grown so large that the typical gray man situation seems inverted for some: people who talk about societal breakdown to appear normal, while secretly preparing for a future that looks a lot like the shitty present.

 ---